Pet Play

 Overview

 Pet-play is a form of consensual role-play in which an adult adopts the persona, behaviours, and mental "headspace" of an animal (most commonly a puppy, kitten, or pony) frequently paired with a "handler," "owner," or "trainer."
-It blends animal-themed character work with elements of power exchange and immersive play, and is a recognised activity within the BDSM and kink landscape.
-Crucially, it involves only human role-play and no real animals, which sharply distinguishes it from zoophilia.
+It blends animal-themed character work with elements of power exchange and immersive play, and is a recognised activity within the BDSM and kink world.
+It involves only human role-play and no real animals, which sharply distinguishes it from zoophilia.
 This article covers its documented lineage, how it is practised, the psychology of its appeal, and what survey research reveals about who takes part.

 History & origins